Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation: Experiments

+\paragraph{Single-compartment Hodgkin-Huxley simulator and summary statistics} The single-compartment Hodgkin-Huxley model consists of a system of coupled ordinary differential equations simulating different ion channels in a neuron.
+We use the simulator described in \citet{Bernaerts2023Combined} with 13 parameters.
+In data space, we use five commonly used summary statistics of the observed and simulated spike trains.
+These are the (log of the) number of spikes, the mean of the resting potential, and the mean, variance and skewness of the voltage during external current stimulation.
+As the internal noise in the simulator has little effect on the summary statistics, we train a simple multi-layer perceptron as surrogate on $10^{6}$ simulations.
+The parameters used to generate these training simulations were sampled from a uniform distribution that was used as the prior in \citet{Bernaerts2023Combined} (details on simulator, choice of surrogate and the surrogate training in Appendix~\ref{app:HH}).

-Finally, we apply our model to a real-world dataset of electrophysiological recordings and the commonly used single compartment Hodgkin-Huxley simulator \citep{Pospischil2008MinimalHH}.
+Using this surrogate, we estimate source distributions from a real-world dataset of electrophysiological recordings.
 The dataset \citep{Scala2021PhenotypicDataset} consists of 1033 electrophysiological recordings from the mouse motor cortex.
 In general, parameter inference for Hodgkin-Huxley models can be challenging as models are often misspecified \citep{Tolley2023HHMissspec, Bernaerts2023Combined}.

-\paragraph{Single-compartment Hodgkin-Huxley simulator and summary statistics} We use the simulator described in \citet{Bernaerts2023Combined} with 13 parameters.
-In data space, we use 5 commonly used summary statistics of the observed and simulated spike trains.
-These are the (logged) number of spikes, the mean of the resting potential, and the mean, variance and skewness of the voltage during external current stimulation.
-As the internal noise in the simulator has little effect on the summary statistics, we train a simple multi-layer perceptron as surrogate on $10^{6}$ simulations.
-The parameters used to generate these training simulations were sampled from a uniform distribution that was used as the prior in \citet{Bernaerts2023Combined} (details on simulator, choice of surrogate and the surrogate training in Appendix~\ref{app:HH}).

-\paragraph{Source estimation} As in all previous experiments, we perform several rounds of source estimation with different choices of $\lambda$ and evaluate the quality of the simulations by visual inspection of example simulations, summary statistics, and C2ST accuracies.
+Thus, estimating the source distribution for this task is useful for downstream inference tasks, as the prior knowledge gained can significantly constrain the parameters of interest.